Skip to Content

 Now we’re living longer, people are choosing to explore flexible working, extend their careers or switch tracks, learning and reskilling along the way.
 But training and employment structures aren’t set up to support these increasingly ‘squiggly’ career paths.
 Yet.

-And we’ve been encouraging people to engage in conversations about how career changes can positively impact their future with our Living Longer campaign.
+And we’ve been encouraging people to engage in conversations about how career changes can positively impact their future with our Careers can change campaign.

 On average, we're living longer than previous generations.
 This means we need to think about how and when we work and save for the kind of retirement we want.
 That’s why it’s important that we start thinking about work in different ways.